ringcentral/ringcentral-api-docs/docs/oauth.md

 if the user decides not to grant access to the application, the response URL contains error

-Step 3 : In this step , your WebApp extracts the access_token got as a response in the previous step and stores it locally to make sucessful API calls with the .
+Step 3 : In this step , your WebApp extracts the access_token got as a response in the previous step and stores it locally to make sucessful API calls with the access token .
 Also it redirects the app to the redirect URI.Keep in mind, you would also need to take into account the expires_in time (3600 mili seconds).
 Which means before the access token expires you need to get a new access token.

 ** In Implicit Grant Flow there is no concept of Refresh Token **

-When getting a new access token before the expires_in time, you can pass a property prompt=none in the request, this will make sure that user is not presented with a login screen and a new access_token can be generated in the background without any user intervention(Provided the RingCentral Service Web Login session is still active).
+When getting a new access token before the expires_in time, you can pass a property prompt=none in the request, this will make sure that user is not presented with a login screen and a new access_token can be generated in the background without any user intervention(Provided the RingCentral Unified Login session is still active).

 Step 4 : Use the access_token to make sucessful API Calls to the API Server.